-Middle School Placement Exams
+Middle School Placement Tests

-By taking the time to have your child complete one or more of our middle school placement exams, you can better determine which level math or language arts course will be the best fit.
+As you incorporate Keystone middle school curriculum into your student's learning plan, placement exams can help you determine the best courses in math and language arts.
+By taking the time to have your child complete one or more of our middle school placement tests, you can better determine which level math or language arts course will be the best fit.

-Preparing to Take the Exams
+Preparing to Take Middle School Placement Tests

-- You should set aside at least one hour for your child to complete an exam.
-If he or she cannot complete the exam in one sitting, plan on finishing the exam in no more than two sessions.
+Students should be given at least one hour to complete each middle school placement test in an area with little to no distractions.
+If they cannot complete the exam in one sitting, plan on finishing it in no more than two sessions.

-- The results are yours to keep and are not shared with Keystone in any way unless you choose to do so.
+The results are yours to keep and are not shared with Keystone in any way unless you choose to do so.

 A parent, guardian, teacher, tutor or other educational professional may grade the exam using the following keys:

-- Using the Results Table, locate the exam by name.
+Using the Results Table locate the exam by name.
 Next, locate the score that was achieved on the exam.
 Corresponding to this score, you will find a recommended action plan.